-The Enigma of Cova Dones: A Journey into Prehistoric Artistry
+The Enigma of Cova Dones: Prehistoric Cave Art

 In a secluded cave near Valencia, Spain, a remarkable discovery was made in 2021.
 Hidden for nearly 24,000 years, the cave, known locally as Cova Dones, protected a treasure trove of over 110 ancient paintings and engravings.
 Located about 400 meters from the entrance, these artworks provide a rare glimpse into the world of our Paleolithic ancestors.